 Project Component/s Facilities; Access.
 Potential Impact Design fails to respond optimally to the environmental consideration.
-Activities/Risk Sources Poor consideration of the natural landscape features.
-Mitigation: Target/Objective Clearly demarcated laydown area and access roads.
-Clearly demarcated no-go areas.
+Activities/Risk Poor consideration of the natural landscape features.
+Sources Mitigation: Clearly demarcated laydown area and access roads.
+Target/Objective Clearly demarcated no-go areas.
 Clearly defined site development plan.

-Mitigation: Action/Control Responsibility Timeframe Plan and conduct pre-construction activities in an Developer Pre-construction environmentally acceptable manner.
-Access roads to be carefully planned to minimise the Developer Design phase impacted area and prevent unnecessary over compaction of soil.
-As far as possible, existing roads must be used.
-Developer Design phase Clearly designed storm water cut-off channels and Developer Design Phase collection dams with alignment for storm water run-off from composting site.
-Develop a site specific waste management plan for the Developer Pre-construction construction phase.
-The holder of an environmental authorisation has the Developer Pre-construction responsibility to notify the competent authority of any alienation, transfer and, change of ownership rights in the property on which the activity is to take place.
-Fourteen (14) days written notice must be given to the Developer Pre-construction Department that the activity will commence.
+Mitigation: Action/Control Responsibility Timeframe Plan and conduct pre-construction activities in an environmentally acceptable manner.
+Developer Pre-construction Access roads to be carefully planned to minimise the impacted area and prevent unnecessary over compaction of soil.
+Developer Design phase As far as possible, existing roads must be used.
+Developer Design phase Clearly designed storm water cut-off channels and collection dams with alignment for storm water run-off from composting site.
+Developer Design Phase Develop a site specific waste management plan for the construction phase.
+Developer Pre-construction The holder of an environmental authorisation has the responsibility to notify the competent authority of any alienation, transfer and, change of ownership rights in the property on which the activity is to take place.
+Developer Pre-construction Fourteen (14) days written notice must be given to the Department that the activity will commence.
 The notification must include a date on which the activity will commence as well as the reference number.
-ECO to be appointed prior to the commencement of any Developer Pre-construction authorised activities.
+Developer Pre-construction ECO to be appointed prior to the commencement of any authorised activities.
 Once appointed the name and contact details of the ECO must be submitted to the DEA&DP.
+Developer Pre-construction